Preetham-MNR/BandgapReference/README.md

  ![VrefvsVdd](https://user-images.githubusercontent.com/26677041/85127002-36827780-b24c-11ea-9c7f-cbad51829f81.png)

-# Installation steps for LTSpiceXVII Tool
+# LTSpiceXVII
-The Design and Simulations of this Bandgap Reference Circuit are done using LTSpiceXVII Tool.The detailed steps for the installation of LTSpiceXVII tool are given below.
+LTspice is a SPICE-based analog electronic circuit simulator computer software, produced by semiconductor manufacturer Analog Devices.
+## Installation on Windows & Mac
 1.Click [here](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html) to download the LTSpiceXVII Tool.

-2.Click on `Download for Windows 7, 8 and 10` to get the `.exe` file for installation.
+2.Click on `Download for Windows 7, 8 and 10` to get the file for installation on windows.

+3.Click on `Download for Mac 10.9+` to get the file for installation on Mac.

 ![download LTSPICE](https://user-images.githubusercontent.com/26677041/84537595-b02ada80-ad0d-11ea-93f8-31fd166bb32b.PNG)

 3.In the `Downloads` section `LTspiceXVII.exe` is present.Use this file to install LTSpiceXVII tool on computer.
+## Installation on Ubuntu
+1.Open the terminal.

+2.Type `sudo apt-get install wine` command in the terminal.

+3.Then type `wget http://ltspice.linear-tech.com/software/LTspiceIV.exe` command in the terminal.

+4.Finally type `wine LTspiceIV.exe` command which will install LTSpice in the ubuntu system.

-# Simulation Setup
+# Simulation Steps
 The SPICE simulation steps for Current mirror based Bandgap Reference circuit are given below.
 * 1.Download the `BGR_currentmirror` folder from this repository.
 * 2.Open the LTSpiceXVII tool and Clik on `File` in the tool bar.